chvancooten/NimPlant/README.md

 wget              [url] <remotefilepath> Download a file to disk remotely. whoami            Get the user ID that NimPlant is running as.
 ```

 #### Using Beacon Object Files (BOFs)

-**NOTE: BOFs are volatile by nature, and running a faulty BOF or passing wrong arguments or types WILL crash your NimPlant session!
+**NOTE: BOFs are volatile by nature, and running a faulty BOF or passing wrong arguments or types may crash your NimPlant session!
 Make sure to test BOFs before deploying!**

-NimPlant supports the in-memory loading of BOFs thanks to the great [NiCOFF project](https://github.com/frkngksl/NiCOFF).
+NimPlant supports the in-memory loading of BOFs thanks to the great [NiCOFF](https://github.com/frkngksl/NiCOFF) (Nim) and [Coffee](https://github.com/hakaioffsec/coffee) (Rust) projects.
 Running a bof requires a local compiled BOF object file (usually called something like `bofname.x64.o`), an entrypoint (commonly `go`), and a list of arguments with their respective argument types.
 Arguments are passed as a space-seperated `arg argtype` pair.

 Argument are given in accordance with the "Zzsib" format, so can be either `string` (alias: `z`), `wstring` (or `Z`), `integer` (aliases: `int` or `i`), `short` (`s`), or `binary` (`bin` or `b`).
 Binary arguments can be a raw binary string or base64-encoded, the latter is recommended to avoid bad characters.